Our Music

 Authentic Alpine folk music has a very well-defined repertoire, whose tradition goes back at least as far as the early 19th century.
 Even newer pieces are composed to conform to the wonderful principles that has made this music a favorite with dancers and listeners for over 200 years.

 A large part of our music is based on dance-rhythms typical of the area.
-Although Americans usually associate German music almost exclusively with the Polka, there are many other prevalent dances in authentic Volksmusik such as the Boarischer, the Landler, the Walzer, the Minuet and others.
+Although Americans usually associate German music almost exclusively with the Polka, there are many other prevalent dances in authentic Volksmusik such as the Boarischer, the Landler, the Walzer, the Minuet, the Schottish, the Mazurka and others.

 Oberkrainer Musik